bastienboutonnet/scholarToPersoWebsite/README.md

  - embed bokeh into django templates: http://stackoverflow.com/questions/29508958/how-to-embed-bokeh-graphs-into-django-templates-without-using-the-bokeh-server
 - For a more distant future maybe develop a python package to do the equivalent of `scholar`?
 - Also for a distant future: A buienrada app for the pebble?
 There is already one but would be interesting to figure out how to reproduce it since the code is not open-source...
 Which sucks!
+- Buienradar, said they'd soon implement a querryable location based feed for current conditions based on lon/lat coordinates (not for commercial use).